Calif. Tightens Mask Mandate Amid Surge In COVID-19 Cases

 The revised guidance issued Monday states that residents “must wear face coverings when they are outside the home,” unless they are more than six feet away from other people.

-People who are outdoors but not close to anyone else do not have to wear a mask but must have one with them to put on in case they come within six feet of other people.
+People who are outdoors, but not close to anyone else do not have to wear a mask, though they must have one with them to put on in case they come within six feet of other people.

-The tightened rules apply to anyone 2-years-old or older except people exempt due to specific medical conditions and those who are hearing impaired or communicating with a hearing-impaired person.
+The tightened rules apply to anyone 2-years-old or older, except those exempt due to specific medical conditions and those who are hearing impaired or communicating with a hearing-impaired person.

 Other exemptions to the rule include: